aceliwang/potatopsych/Practice - PsychScene Videos.md

 ### MEQ 21.1 Approach to assessment.
 ### MEQ 21.2 What are the issues in prescribing medication in adult ADHD?
 ### MEQ 21.3 Your prescribing in adult ADHD is higher than your peers in the region.
 How would you respond and manage?
 Your clinical director hands you an evaluation showing that your practice was prescribing psychostimulants vastly different to those of your peers.
 How would you go about addressing this?
-### MEQ 21.4 Non-pharmacological strategies in management of adult ADHD
+### MEQ 21.4 Non-pharmacological strategies in management of adult ADHD.